open-component-model/ocm-website/content/docs/tutorials/best-practices-with-ocm.md

 downloading of content required for a build (e.g., `go mod tidy`), but also the upload of build results to repositories (e.g., OCI image registries).

-For builds in enterprise environments can lead to several challenges:
+For builds in enterprise environments this can lead to several challenges:

 - Limited control over downloaded artifacts
 - Potential unavailability of required resources